Math Staff 2018-19

 - The typical summer courses offered by PAUSD are Alg.1 and Geometry.
 If the numbers allow it, both first and second semesters will be offered, in 3-week intensive sessions each.

-- After completing the 2 years of math required for graduation at Paly, students can apply to take courses at accredited institutions for credit (including community colleges like Canada, Foothill, De Anza, if they are 16 or older).
-Pre-approval from both the Dept IS and the Assistant Principal of Instruction.
+- After completing the PAUSD graduation requirement of Alg 2, students can apply to take courses at accredited institutions for credit (including community colleges like Canada, Foothill, De Anza, if they are 16 or older).
+Pre-approval from both the Dept IL and the Assistant Principal of Instruction is a requirement.
+Courses taken without proper pre-approval will be denied PAUSD credit.
 Pre-approval forms are available in the Guidance Office.
 Courses taken outside the district can only earn regular lane credit.

 (Sign-up form is below information)